mlabuda2/nf-tower-docs/docs/compute-envs/azure-batch.md

     !!! tip "Multiple credentials"
         You can create multiple credentials in your Tower environment.

-    !!! note "Container registry credentials"
-        From version 22.3, Tower supports the use of credentials for container registry services.
-These credentials can be created from the [Credentials](../credentials/overview.md/#container-registry-credentials) tab.

 7. Select a **Region**, for example "eastus (East US)".

-8. Enter the **Pipeline work directory** as the Azure blob container we created in the previous section, e.g. `az://towerrgstorage-container/work`.
+8. In the **Pipeline work directory** field, enter the Azure blob container created previously, e.g., `az://towerrgstorage-container/work`.

     !!! warning
-        The blob container should be in the same **Region** from the previous step.
+        The blob container must be in the same **Region** from step 7.

 9. Set the **Config mode** to **Batch Forge**.

-10. Enter the default VM type depending on your quota limits.
+10. Enter the default VM type, depending on your quota limits.
 The default is `Standard_D4_v3`.

-11. Enter the **VMs count**, which is the number of VMs you'd like to deploy.
+11. Enter the **VMs count**.
+This is the number of VMs you wish to deploy.

-12. Enable **Autoscale** if you'd like to automatically scale up and down based on the number of tasks.
+12. Enable **Autoscale** if you'd like to scale up and down automatically based on the number of pipeline tasks.
 The number of VMs will vary from **0** to **VMs count**.

 13. Enable **Dispose resources** if you'd like Tower to automatically delete the Batch pool once the workflow is complete.